 We left off in a sketchy Kensington parking lot with a burly fisherman trying to feed me a slimy clam from the back of his pick up truck.
 Now, if anyone knows me, they are aware that my brain sees seafood and says “that’s not food, Sandra.”
 It’s a long story, but I’ve made great efforts over the past few years to get over my aversion.
-I’ve eaten fresh oysters in Ucluelet, ate through a mountain of sushi whilst galavanting in Collingwood, I’ve even been known to swipe a piece or two of shrimp for courage’s sake.
-None of this prepared me for the moment a large, impatient, smelly fisherman in a Frosty Treat parking lot broke open a bi-valve drowned in its own brine and offered it forward to me to try.
+I’ve eaten fresh oysters in Ucluelet, ate through a mountain of sushi whilst galavanting in Collingwood, I’ve even been known to swipe a shrimp or two for courage’s sake.
+None of this prepared me for the moment a large, impatient, smelly fisherman in a Frosty Treat parking lot broke open a bi-valve drowned in its own brine and offered it forward for me to try.
 My mind raced almost as much as my heart and in three seconds of sheer panic and not wanting to offend - I slurped every salty gooey bit of it back down my confused gullet.
 We bought two fillets of cod and a quahog clam, threw them in our tiny fridge, and got back on the road - a little sick with adrenaline, albeit, excited for dinner.

 Our second day on the west side started with a strong coffee and a trip to the North Cape.
 A short hike from the visitor centre and we felt like we had truly walked to the edge of the earth.
 Thousands of swallows darted around our heads and among their nests on the cliff faces.
-The powerful on shore wind blew relentlessly inland where hungry windmills waited to swallow them up in their monstrous sweeping arms.
-We stood at the edge watching the waves crash against the monstrous rock reef that stretched just below the water’s surface almost a kilometre out to sea.
+The powerful on-shore winds blew relentlessly where hungry windmills waited to swallow them up in their monstrous sweeping arms.
+We stood at the edge watching the waves crash against the rock reef that stretched just below the water’s surface almost a kilometre out to sea.
 Some of the most stunning places we have been in the maritimes have held this graceful balance between harsh desolation and an all-but-invisible biodiverse community of extraordinary creatures - ever patient with their strange visitors.

 Highway 12 snaked south through tiny hamlets that touted river waterfalls, modest bakeries, colourful cottages, and even a soap box derby!
 Back on Highway 2, halfway between Miscouche and Kensington, we got a text from a friend back in Charlottetown and we motored back to enjoy a visit at the local bike shop.
-Our last couple of days on the island were honoured with a crazy hot and sweaty ride at Bonshaw Hills, a soul-saving shower at the local pool, and one last dinner and sunset walk at the harbour - complete with a visit from famous local cat, Cutie.
+Our last couple of days on the island were honoured with a crazy hot and sweaty ride at Bonshaw Hills, a soul-saving shower at the local pool, and one last dinner and sunset walk at the harbour - complete with a visit from infamous local cat, Cutie.
 Getting ready for bed on our last night, I thought to myself that the only thing that would have made our island visit perfect in every little way would have been sighting just one (apparently plentiful) fox.
-I sat in the front seat to give Ryan some room to use the kitchen sink, and what came trotting passed but a skinny, bushy-tailed, smarmy, cute-as-a-button F - O - X.
+I sat in the front seat to give Ryan some room to use the kitchen sink, and what came trotting passed but a skinny, smarmy, bushy-tailed, cute-as-a-button F - O - X.

 Prince Edward Island - we are convinced - you are perfect.